 I have this weird love-hate relationship with yoghurt.
-You know that person that you always miss and you always want to see but when you’re together, they make you sick?
+You know that person that you always miss and always want to see but when you’re together, he makes you sick?
 Yoghurt is like that to me.
 I hopelessly, desperately, dangerously love yoghurt but, unfortunately, it turns my stomach upside down.
-I’m lactose intolerant and yoghurt (and other dairy products) starts a revolution inside my big, big tummy.
+I’m lactose intolerant and yoghurt (and other dairy products) starts a revolution within me.

 Imagine how I feel whenever I stand in front of the Yoghurt House in Sagada.

 It’s like a house of sin for me.
 I know yoghurt is bad for me, but in the three times that I have been to Sagada, I always found myself stepping into this unassuming restaurant for a cup (or a bowl) of this dairy goodness, even though I knew how it would make my guts spin like an old, clanky washing machine.
 Alright, too much information.

 My first time at the Yoghurt House was rather brief.
 It was more than three years ago.
 We were waiting for the rest of the group near Salt and Pepper Diner when, out of sheer impatience, decided to go for a short walk.
 I spotted the pretty facade of a restaurant, which had its doors shut but a small OPEN sign hung.
 Its big yellow signage was the first to catch my attention.
 (Yellow is my favorite color.)
 I entered the restaurant and ordered a sinful serving of their flagship homemade yoghurt with strawberry preserves, served in a styrofoam cup covered with a sheet of aluminum foil.
 I started digging in even before I could leave the counter.